varunelavia/readmeai/README.md

 **Arguments:**
 - `path`: Path to the directory to analyze (required)
+  - Must be a valid directory path
+  - Directory must exist and be accessible
 - `--dirs-to-ignore`: Comma-separated list of directories to skip
+  - Must be a valid comma-separated list
+  - Empty lists are not allowed
 - `--files-to-ignore`: Comma-separated list of files to skip
+  - Must be a valid comma-separated list
+  - Empty lists are not allowed
 - `--extensions-to-ignore`: File extensions to skip (without dots)
+  - Must be a valid comma-separated list
+  - Empty lists are not allowed
 - `--extensions-to-allow`: Only process files with these extensions
+  - Must be a valid comma-separated list
+  - Empty lists are not allowed
 - `--additional-context`: Extra context about the project
 - `--readme-filename`: Output filename (default: README.md)
 - `--api`: AI service to use (gemini/anthropic/openai)
+  - Must be one of the supported APIs
 - `--ai-model`: Specific model to use
+  - Must be a valid model for the chosen API
+  - Use `list-models` to see available models
 - `--api-key`: API key for the service
+  - Must be a valid API key for the chosen service
 - `--max-retries`: Maximum API retry attempts (default: 3)
+  - Must be between 1 and 10
 - `--retry-delay`: Delay between retries in seconds (default: 2)
+  - Must be between 1 and 30
 - `--max-tokens`: Maximum tokens to generate (default: 2048)
+  - Must be between 100 and 4096
 - `--debug`: Enable debug logging

 ### `configure` - Set Default Settings